 #7.
 “I hate shopping and don’t do it very often.”

 Well, it is believable, I guess.
-Cashiers aren’t supposed to be smart-asses so they’re not gonna say anything back.
+Cashiers aren’t supposed to be smart-asses so they’re not going to say anything back.
 In fact, there’s nothing wrong with shopping every 3-4 weeks.
 You don’t have to say you hate it, you can just say it saves you time.

 #8.
 “I’m just building up a pantry.”